knee-cola/jest-mock-promise/README.md

 export {onPromiseMultiply};
 ```

-Now let's write a Jest tests.
-In our first example we'll create a test in a traditional async way ... just to show how unreadable it is.
-Then, in the second example, we'll simplify things by using `jest-mock-axios`.
+Now let's write some Jest tests.

 ## First example - Traditional async test

+In our first example we'll create a test in a traditional async way ... just to show how terible it is.
+Then, in the second example, we'll improve on the original idea by introducing `jest-mock-promise`.

+The next snippet contains a test written in traditional async way:
 ```javascript
 // ./src/__test__/component.spec.js
 import {onPromiseMultiply} from '../component.js';